Diversity in the Education System

 As a result of his years of education experience, Osler is imminently qualified to speak about diversity in the education system.

-First, as a result of public school policies mandating quite a few years of schooling in every state, it means that public education in the primary, and at least a modicum of secondary education, that students from every race and religion need to be accommodated within the public education system.
+First, as a result of public school policies mandating several years of schooling in every state, public education must accommodate students from every race and religion, including immigrant families, within both primary and at least a modicum of secondary education.

 There is no choice in the matter.
 Public school districts across the nation need to accommodate those of every race, every religion, and every gender.